Buzzy Linhart: Career

-In 1971 Linhart was signed to Eleuthera Records.
+Linhart released a series of solo albums from the late 1960s to the mid-1970s, starting with his Philips debut buzzy (the title with a small "b") in 1969.
 Although closely associated with the Greenwich Village folk-rock scene for much of his career, he recorded that first complete solo album in London and Wales with the Welsh prog-rock band Eyes of Blue serving as the backing band.